JakaJenko/ArduinoGarden/README.md

 And I have overcome the power limitation by connectiong the ESP8266 to the external power supply (after I have uploaded the code and disconected it from the USB port).

 ## LED turning on unintentionaly
+This was the only problem I still haven't fixed.
+The problem is that when the pump is running the LED light starts to shine very dimm.
+This is probably caused by long wires and shortening would fix this, but I still havent tried that.

 # Hardware
 - Arduino Nano